dimitridepardieu/dimitridepardieu/README.md

 ## Contact Me

+👉 Chat with me on [LinkedIn](https://www.linkedin.com/in/dimitridepardieu/)
-👉 You can reach me at dimitridepardieu@gmail.com
+👉 Send an email at dimitridepardieu@gmail.com

 <!---
 - 👋 Hi, I’m @dimitridepardieu